harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 However, you can mark a specific stage as failed during pipeline execution by selecting the Mark Stage As Failed option.
 This lets you abort a step that is running and trigger a configured failure strategy after the step is aborted.

-### What are the differences between Native Helm Deployment in FirstGen and NextGen Harness?
-here are a few key differences between Native Helm Deployment in FirstGen and NextGen Harness:

-1. Versioning: Harness NextGen supports versioning of Helm deployments.
-This allows you to track changes to your deployments and roll back to previous versions if necessary.
-Harness FirstGen does not support versioning of Helm deployments.
-2. Rollback: Harness NextGen supports rollbacks of Helm deployments.
-This allows you to roll back to a previous version of your deployment if something goes wrong.
-Harness FirstGen does not support rollbacks of Helm deployments.
-3. Helm 3: Harness NextGen supports Helm 3.
-Harness FirstGen supports both Helm 2 and Helm 3.

-### How to use the output from one stage in the looping strategy of another stage
+### How to use the output from one stage in the looping strategy of another stage?
-You can achieve this by following the steps documented here in this article: https://developer.harness.io/kb/continuous-delivery/articles/chained-pipeline-output-variables
+You can achieve this by following the steps documented here in this [article](https://developer.harness.io/kb/continuous-delivery/articles/chained-pipeline-output-variables).

 ### What do the fetch files step do in rollout deployment?